 Other forest zip lines, Boquete has a flower show in January, and windy and rainy the rest of the year.

 Bocas del toro supposedly lovely islands and diving but there's better elsewhere and don't forget mosquitoes.

 Interior and on islands visit indigenous Guna Indians and stay overnight at their villages, super mulas - hand tapestries etc. etc.

 Trump Tower is in the richest, most congested part of Panama City - no thanks! over 5 years ago

 There are plenty of off the beaten path adventures in Panama.
 Snorkel in the mangroves of Bocas del Toro, stroll through the old town of Panama City, Casco Viejo, walk the Old Pipeline Road for watching the elusive bird of paradise, visit the Smithsonian Institute research center on an island in the Canal, go fishing in the side arms of the Canal, etc. We provide an overview of some of our favorite top spots on www.travelintense.com/eco-travel-destinations/panama.
-Have fun reading and finding out your personal highlights! almost 3 years ago
+Have fun reading and finding out your personal highlights! over 3 years ago